 Now we are ready to set up cellranger_workflow workflow for this phase.
-If your workspace doesn't have this workflow, import it to your workspace by following Step 5 and 6 of cellranger_workflow documentation.
+If your workspace doesn't have this workflow, import it to your workspace by following cellranger_workflow import instructions.

-Then prepare a JSON file, cellranger_inputs.json, which is used to set up the workflow inputs:
+Then prepare a JSON file, cellranger_inputs. json, which is used to set up the workflow inputs: